FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 All other information is always included in the response except the fields including transaction information (entry element) and separately requested information.

 When requesting only account balance information the investigationTypeCode: BALN is included in the query message.
+When requesting only account balance information the investigation period (InvstgtnPrd) start date (FrDt) and end date (ToDt) are the current day.

 #### Requesting both account balance and transaction information